What do bed bugs look like?

 How do you get rid of bed bugs?

 If you've woken up with bed bug bites or have identified other signs of a bed bug infestation in your home or business, contact Northwest Exterminating.
 Offering bed bug control in Phoenix, Tucson, and Southern Arizona, our local exterminators will get rid of bed bugs so that you can get the restful sleep you deserve!

-Have questions or need help getting rid of bed bugs?
+Have questions or need help getting rid of bed bugs or other pests?
 Simply complete the form below or give us a call!